 Government Grants: For up-to-the-minute information on new grant opportunities, check the bottom of each page on this site often for daily updated information.
 For information on all available government grants, go online to Grants.gov.
 Federal agencies now typically announce grant opportunities online.
 Go to the Government Funding section to find links to federal grant programs and opportunities.

 State Grants: Individual states also offer a wide variety of grants, including some for individuals and often hard to find grants in the arts.
 You can do an internet search to find out if your state has a website devoted to this purpose.
-If you live in Florida, Illinois, New York, Texas or California, go directly to our articles on Grants in Florida, Grants in Illinois, Grants In New York, Grants in California and Grants In Texas to discover opportunities there.
+If you live in Florida, Illinois, New York, Texas, California or Tennessee, go directly to our articles on Grants in Florida, Grants in Illinois, Grants In New York, Grants in California, Grants in Tennessee and Grants In Texas to discover opportunities there.
 New York stands out in terms of its grant programs for the Arts and Humanities, worth checking out if you live there (or would like to!).

 Pell Grants: Pell Grants are awarded by the Federal Government based on financial need.
 Criteria are evaluated based on the applicant's completed Free Application for Federal Student Aid (FAFSA).
 Learn more on the Pell Grants page.